gaurav61/ab-bh.github.io/_posts/2014-3-3-Hello-World.md

 The above confusing Neural Network image can be demystified in following steps:<br>
 As usual you will follow the Deep Learning methodology to build the model:<br>
+    1. Data Preprocessing and Building Utilities.
-    1. Initialize parameters / Define hyperparameters<br>
+    2. Initialize parameters / Define hyperparameters<br>
-    2. Loop for num_iterations:<br>
+    3. Loop for num_iterations:<br>
     &nbsp;&nbsp;&nbsp;a.
 Forward propagation<br>
     &nbsp;&nbsp;&nbsp;b.
 Compute cost function<br>
     &nbsp;&nbsp;&nbsp;c.
 Backward propagation<br>
     &nbsp;&nbsp;&nbsp;d.
 Update parameters (using parameters, and grads from backprop) <br>
     4. Use trained parameters to predict labels<br>
+Let's take each step and expand upon the complete process.<br>